Hiking in Austria ~ Faschina & Fontanella

 How to get there

 Travel by Train ~ if you are heading to Austria by train it is quite simple.
 If you are traveling within Europe there are Eurail passes you may purchase from America state-side prices.

-You should realize too that taking the train will be a combination of a train ride and a bus as these locations are high in the hills.
+Equally important is that when you take the train it will be a combination of a train ride and a bus as these locations are high in the hills, great for this hiker.